- This event has passed.

 - Download our Twibbon for CRPS Awareness Month on both Facebook and Twitter

 - Buy any of our CRPS awareness products – Leaflet | Postcard | Wristband | Bookmark | Enamel Badge | Pen | Notepad and Pen set | Christmas Cards … We’re including a FREE CRPS information leaflet and a button badge for every order during November 2019!

 - Talk to your local MP about the condition and how it affects you and about Burning Nights CRPS Support charity.
 Contact your MP and let them know about our Campaign to Raise Awareness of CRPS in Westminster.
 Visit our CRPS campaign in Westminster article on this which includes a free template letter which you can just add your brief story and send it to your local MP.

-- Speak to your local Town Hall or Library and ask them to light their building orange as Manchester Town Hall did last year and Blackpool Tower are doing again for the 2nd year
+- Speak to your local Town Hall or Library and ask them to light their building orange as Manchester Town Hall did last 3 years and Blackpool Tower have done

 - Talk to your local Doctors’ surgery or pain clinic about putting some of our CRPS awareness leaflets or A4 posters in their waiting rooms, to try and reach out to anyone who may be affected by Complex Regional Pain.
 Contact us if your surgery would like to include them in their waiting room or ask the Practice Manager to contact us

 - Ask your local school/college to give a brief speech to their pupils to give them an idea of what CRPS is, the symptoms and how it affects you